SteuerungC/MRTP/README.md

-# MRTP v1.0-BTA
+# MRTP v1.0-BETA
-Advanced Random Teleport Plugin for Spigot 1.8 and 1.9
+Advanced Random Teleport Plugin for Spigot 1.9.x
+Java-Version: 1.7 +

 **Note that this plugin is in _Beta_.
 You can use this plugin but there are may problems and bugs!**